SpiritRest

 Our retreat space includes a kitchenette with a refrigerator, a microwave oven, and an oven.
 There is space for you to keep your food items, labelled with your name.

 The week's menu will be sent out in advance of the retreat.
-Here is a rough draft of the 2022 retreat menu (pdf).

 Sample menu